nappaillav/challenge-aido_LF-baseline-dagger-pytorch/README.md

 ## Introduction

-This is the updated version of the Dagger Baseline with the thriftyDagger, feature such as additional maps, novelty/risk based data collection is added.
-Currently the Novelty part is added.
-I'm still working on the
+This is the updated version of the pytorch Dagger Baseline with the thriftyDagger feature such as novelty/risk, along with additional maps is also added.
+Currently the Novelty part is complete.
+But I'm  working on the risk implementation.

+* Novelty : Here for this duckietown implementation I'm using 3 model ensemble actor to identify the novelty
+* Risk : The q_learning Function approximator will be added to the code base.
+(TODO)
+* Additional maps are added, which is inside the `learning/maps`, place them inside the gym-duckietown folder before running the experiment.

 ## Quick start